A Machine Learning Approach to Improving Occupational Income Scores: Constructing an Adjusted Occupational Income Score

 The simplest and most general approach would be to adjust OCCSCORE in a fully nonparametric manner.
-For example, one could take an individual's OCCSCORE to be the median (or mean) income in a given base year for that individual's occupation within cells defined by their sex, age, race, and region.\footnote{This is in the spirit of the adjustments made by some previous authors.
-For example, \cite{angrist2002sex} constructs age- and sex-specific OCCSCOREs based on median income within cells. \cite{collins2014selection} compute income scores by occupation and region specifically for black men.} The advantage of this measure is that it allows for arbitrary interactions between all of the adjustment variables.
-For example, the age-earnings profile may differ flexibly between men and women in a given occupation, or the wage gap between races in a given occupation may vary between regions.
-The disadvantage of this approach is that stratifying on so many variables may result in small or empty cells, leading to excessively variable or missing OCCSCOREs for many individuals.
-Constructing new OCCSCOREs based on the (relatively small) 1\% sample of the 1950 Census exacerbates this problem.
+For example, one could take an individual's OCCSCORE to be the median or mean income in a given base year for that individual's occupation within cells defined by their sex, age, race, state, and industry.\footnote{For example, \cite{angrist2002sex} constructs age- and sex-specific OCCSCOREs based on median income within cells. \cite{collins2014selection} compute income scores by occupation and region specifically for black men.} The advantage of this measure is that it allows for arbitrary interactions between all of the adjustment variables.
+The disadvantage of this approach is that stratifying on so many variables may result in small or empty cells, leading to excessively variable or missing OCCSCOREs for many individuals.\footnote{This limitation is partly due to the fact that we are currently constrained to the 1\% sample of the 1950 Census available through IPUMS.
+However, even with the full count data that will be available in the future, the issue of small/empty cells likely remains a problem.
+For example, about 15\% of working-age adults in 1900 are in an occupation, industry, age, state, race, and sex cell that is empty in the 1940 full count.}

-An alternative that avoids this problem involves a less flexible parametric approach.
+An alternative involves a less flexible parametric approach.
 For example, one could regress income in a given base year on a series of occupation, sex, age, race, and geographic state indicator variables.
 The fitted coefficients could then be used to generate an adjusted OCCSCORE for each possible individual.
-This strategy is computationally simple and generates an adjusted OCCSCORE for every type of individual.
+This strategy is computationally simple and generates an adjusted OCCSCORE for all individuals.
 However, it likely misses many important interactions.
-There is little reason to believe that early $20^{\text{th}}$ century earnings gaps between whites and blacks did not differ by region, nor does it seem likely that the age-earnings profile was the same across all occupations.
+For example, there is little reason to believe that early $20^{\text{th}}$ century earnings gaps between whites and blacks did not differ by region, nor does it seem likely that the age-earnings profile was the same across all occupations and industries.